 Installing a laser curtain could theoretically solve this problem.
 In this case, multiple mirrors reflect the beam back and forth, creating an invisible but penetrable wall.
 This guarantees the desired 24/7 triggering no matter what.
 However, there is a catch: the mirrors.
 It’s one thing that the mirrors need to be adjusted, even replaced from time to time.

-For traffic monitoring cameras that have to withstand extreme conditions for a long time without maintenance, moving parts like those tiny mirrors have the potential of malfunctioning.
+For traffic monitoring cameras that have to withstand extreme conditions for a long time without maintenance, moving parts like those tiny mirrors have the potential to malfunction.
 Even specks of dirt can be an issue, preventing the laser beam from bouncing back and forth between the mirrors.
 Unfortunately, rain cannot clean the mirrors, so road maintenance groups have no choice but to visit the gantry with the laser curtain.
-And closing lanes just for that is a nightmare for everyone: traffic is blocked for many hours, while road operators have to pay a lot for the road works.
+Closing lanes just for that is a nightmare for everyone: traffic is blocked for many hours, and road operators have to pay a lot for the road works.

 In other words, a spot laser may miss a few vehicles, but it contains no moving parts and can be easily calibrated to deliver the desired ANPR results.
-Not to mention that, unlike laser curtains that need to be installed separately, spot lasers can be easily integrated into the ANPR camera itself.
+Not to mention that, unlike laser curtains that need to be installed separately, spot lasers can be easily integrated into the license plate recognition camera itself.

 With Your Powers Combined, I Am Captain Vidar!

-As simple as laser triggering is, the main problem is that it often requires two separate devices: a spot laser and an ANPR camera.
+As simple as laser triggering is, the main problem is that it often requires two separate devices: a spot laser and a license plate recognition camera.
 It’s not rocket science to figure out that maintaining two devices costs more money and time.
-And seeing how few components a spot laser consists of, integrating one into the other seemed like an obvious next step.
-This idea correlated with the philosophy of Adaptive Recognition as we constantly strive for being the best in providing the most reliable and economical solutions in the ANPR and traffic camera market.
-The result is Vidar, the first traffic monitoring camera in the industry with a built-in laser trigger.
+Seeing how few components a spot laser consists of, integrating one into the other seemed like an obvious next step.
+This idea correlated with the philosophy of Adaptive Recognition as we constantly strive to be the best in providing the most reliable and economical solutions in the number plate recognition camera and traffic camera market.
+The result is the Vidar ANPR/LPR camera, the first traffic monitoring camera in the industry with a built-in laser trigger.

 With Vidar’s built-in laser trigger, capturing vehicles is a breeze.
-But with the other two software-based triggers, it’s even better.
-Learn how →
+But with the other two ALPR software-based triggers, it’s even better.